 - Consumers have more access to information about proposed rate changes.

 - Medical loss ratio standards limit how much of premium dollars insurers can spend on administrative expenses.

 - All insurers must use a standardized Summary of Benefits and Coverage (SBC), which makes it easier to compare plans.

 - Small businesses that provide health care for employees can apply for a tax credit.

 - Persons with Medicare prescription drug coverage receive a rebate to help cover the cost of the “donut hole.”
 This “donut hole” should be totally phased out by 2020.

-- ACA made subsidized coverage available in every state for people with pre-existing conditions who can’t find coverage in the private market.
-However, because there’s not enough money, no new enrollments in this program are being accepted.
+- ACA made subsidized coverage available in every state for people with pre-existing conditions who couldn't find coverage in the private market.

 - Plans must include new consumer protections.
 Health insurers can no longer deny or refuse to renew coverage because of a pre-existing medical condition.
 They also can’t charge a higher premium due to a person’s gender or health condition.